gleneivey/net-stccg/README.md

 broader set of functionality:

 * tune service worker config so it handles background image, card images
+* show "waiting...." spinner while Game Code is being generated
+* clean up old/orphan Game Code values
+* flatten and/or extract some of the promises for db access (to make more readable/maintainable)

 Stuff that I'd do if this were going to be a long-lived, production-worthy project: